What does fate mean?

 Choice on Fate

-So what is the difference between a decision and a belief?
+What is the difference between a decision and a belief (fate also being a belief)?
 The answer is they both mean the exact same thing.
 They are both, however, interpreted differently by a classification of what we made them out to be, what we wanted them to be.

 Even the scenarios that defy fate and choice are a measure of chance over what we define as time.

-Can choice or fate be categorised by a series of factual events inter-linking time, reality and conscience?
+Can choice or fate be categorised by a series of factual events inter-linking time, reality, conscious and conscience?

 Fate and choice are one.